CorentinJ/Real-Time-Voice-Cloning/README.md

 *In no particular order:*
 - [x] Reformulate the subject and a short description of how the implementation will work
 - [x] Finish the analysis of SV2TTS
+- [x] Get started on the SOTA review
 - Other papers to read:
   - [x] Tacotron 2 (base for the synthesizer and vocoder of SV2TTS)
   - [ ] GE2E (Encoder of SV2TTS)